CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Implementation

+We first instantiate \MethodName for vision-language navigation. \MethodName requires a decomposition of atomic behaviors and sparse language labels as reference points for generating counterfactuals.
+However, large real-world navigation datasets lack text labels.
+To address this, we create a hindsight relabeling pipeline and a heuristic decomposition of our dataset to determine decision points for generating counterfactuals and training our atomic policy.

-\textbf{Atomic labeling and policy.} For each observation $(\bo_{t,i}, \ba_{t,i}) \in \Du$, in this case the GNM data mixture, we first compute an atomic label $\la_{t,i}$ in the set \{\texttt{turn right}, \texttt{turn left}, \texttt{adjust right}, \texttt{adjust left}, \texttt{go forward}, \texttt{stop}\}, to create the intermediate dataset $\Da = \{\bo_{t,i}, \la_{t,i}, \ba_{t,i}\}$.
-Further details on how this discretization is performed are provided in the \cref{app:atomic}.
-This provides us with the training set for the atomic policy $\pia(\ba_{t,i} | \la_{t,i}, \bo_{t,i})$ via supervised learning.
-Because the atomic labels $\la_{t,i}$ are computed directly from the actions $\ba_{t,i}$, they correlate strongly with the action, and therefore $\pia(\ba_{t,i} | \la_{t,i}, \bo_{t,i})$ follows these atomic language labels very well.
-We predict an action chunk, following recent work on robotic imitation learning~\cite{zhao2023learning, chi2024diffusionpolicy, sridhar2023nomad}, which can equivalently be thought of as short ``trajectory snippets.''
-The model representing $\pia$ encodes each observation with an EfficientNet-b2~\cite{tan2020efficientnetrethinkingmodelscaling} ConvNet, and incorporates the commands $\la$ by conditioning on a T5 language embedding~\cite{ni2021sentencet5scalablesentenceencoders}.
-The image and language embeddings are concatenated and passed through a Transformer to generate a context vector, which is then used to train an action-chunked diffusion model to predict the actions~\cite{sridhar2023nomad}, resulting in the atomic policy $\pia$.
+\textbf{Atomic labeling and policy.} For each observation $\bo_{t,i} \in \Du$, we first compute an atomic label $\la_{i}$ in the set \{\texttt{turn right}, \texttt{turn left}, \texttt{adjust right}, \texttt{adjust left}, \texttt{go forward}, \texttt{stop}\}, to create the intermediate dataset $\Da = \{\bo_{t,i}, \la_{i}, \ba_{t,i}\}$.
+We use a simple heuristic to segment trajectories based on when the robot's yaw rapidly changes, then attach appropriate corresponding language labels.
+If the robot does not turn significantly, the chunk is labeled as ``go forward'' or ``stop'' based on the distance traveled.
+More detail is provided in Appendix~\ref{app:atomic}.

+This gives us the training set for learning the atomic policy $\pia(\ba_{t:t+H,i} | \la_{t,i}, \bo_{t,i})$ and the decision points for applying our relabeling prompt (step 2 in~\cref{fig:method}).
+Since the atomic labels $\la_{t,i}$ are computed directly from the actions $\ba_{t,i}$, they correlate strongly with the action, so $\pia(\ba_{t:t+H,i} | \la_{t,i}, \bo_{t,i})$ follows these atomic language labels very well.
+The policy also inherits good navigation behavior, such as collision avoidance, from the real-world navigation data it is trained on.
+The observation is encoded with an EfficientNet-b2~\citep{tan2020efficientnetrethinkingmodelscaling} ConvNet, and the commands $\la$ are embedded with a T5 language encoder~\citep{ni2021sentencet5scalablesentenceencoders}.
+The image and language embeddings are concatenated and encoded into a context vector, which is used to train an action-chunked diffusion model to predict actions~\citep{sridhar2023nomad}, resulting in the atomic policy $\pia$.